refracta/dcss-server/README.md

 # dcss-server

+This document was translated using ChatGPT from README.ko.md.

 This script is designed to simplify the deployment and management of a Dungeon Crawl Stone Soup server, allowing you to handle everything at once.
 It includes as many fork versions (DCSS CA, HellCrawl, GnollCrawl, BloatCrawl2, GoonCrawl, X-Crawl, StoatSoup, KimchiCrawl, BcadrenCrawl) and official release versions (0.11 ~ 0.31) as possible on the latest Linux environment.

 ### First Run Guide: